-Don't panic if you have the occasional green stool.
-In most cases, there is a perfectly good reason for the unusual green color, and your stool would still be considered in the range of a normal stool.
+Don't panic if you have the occasional green stool (or poop).
+In most cases, there is a perfectly good reason for a green stool, and your bowel movement would still be considered to be within the range for a normal stool.
 To explain the green, think back to the foods you ate or any vitamins or supplements you took over the last several days -- even if those things are not green in color.

 Why Stool May Be Green

 There can be many reasons that stool appears to be green.
 The first and most obvious reason for a stool to be green is from eating green foods.
 Green, leafy vegetables contain chlorophyll, which could be coloring the stool green.
-Foods with dark purple coloring, such as Kool-Aid, popsicles, and gelatin (Jell-O), can also result in rainbow-colored stools.
+Foods with dark purple coloring, such as Kool-Aid, popsicles, and gelatin (Jell-O), can also result in greenish or green stools.
 Iron supplements or even those foods that are rich in iron also have the potential to give stool a green tinge.
+One of the biggest times to see green stools is during holidays when foods may be died green artificially (such as St. Patrick's Day, Easter, or Christmas).
+Many people might not connect the green coloring to their stool, or even forget that the holiday changed their normal eating patterns.

 Is Green Stool Dangerous?

 Stool can also appear green for physical reasons, and not just from what you've been eating.
+In these cases, the green stool might be a sign of a larger problem.
 We think of a healthy stool as being brown.
 However, bile that is secreted in the first part of the small intestine is actually green.
-As stool is digested and passed through the large intestine it changes into a darker brown color.
+As stool continues through the digestive tract and passes through the large intestine, it changes into a darker brown color.